openvinotoolkit/datumaro/docs/user_manual.md

 - `--loglevel` (string) - Logging level, one of `debug`, `info`, `warning`, `error`, `critical` (default: `info`)
 - `--version` Print the version number and exit.
-- `--help` - Print the help message and exit.
+- `-h, --help` - Print the help message and exit.

 ### Convert datasets <a id="convert"></a>